k4r1/blocks-module-template/README.md

 Standard function handlers *must not execute for more than 20ms* since they are executed in the main event thread.
 Therefore, in the event that a standard function call needs to initiate a long running operation, it should simply set a flag to notify the main event loop to begin the processing, and then return immediately.

 ### Response notifications
-The main run loop is able to call for the attention of the CoreHub using the `blocks_vendorNotify` function.
-(TODO)
+The module is able to call for the attention of the Core using the `blocks_notify` function.
+This accepts an argument to indicate the type of notification being raised.
+For example, if there is an error during initialisation, the module should run `blocks_notify(NOTIFY_MODULE_ERROR)` in order to notify the Core of this issue.

 ## Building
 The module platform can currently be built for STM32L052 (default) and STM32L476 targets.
 To build, run `make (TARGET=[STM32L0X2|STM32L4X6])`, or just `make` to use the default target.